learn-to-race/l2r/README.md

-# learn-to-race
+# Learn-to-Race

 Learn-to-Race is an [OpenAI gym](https://gym.openai.com/) compliant, multimodal reinforcement learning environment where agents learn how to race.
 Unlike many simplistic learning environments, ours is built around Arrival’s CARLA-based software-in-the-loop racing simulator which was built specifically to accurately model race cars.
 This simulator is used in practice in [Roborace](https://roborace.com/), the world’s first extreme competition of teams developing self-driving AI.

 ## Documentation

-Please visit our [official docs](https://learn2race.com/) for a comprehensive guide on getting started with the environment.
+Please visit our [official docs](https://learn-to-race.com/) for a comprehensive guide on getting started with the environment.
 Happy racing!

 ## Baseline Agents